acend/helm-basics-training/content/en/docs/02/_index.md

 ## Task {{% param sectionnumber %}}.5: Rollback a release

 Helm also provides the functionality to roll back a release to a specific revision number.

-## Task {{% param sectionnumber %}}.6 Explore values.yaml

-Have a look at the `values.yaml` file in your chart and study all the possible configuration params introduced in a freshly created chart.
 In the previous tasks, you might have noticed the `REVISION` be increased each time you installed or updated a release.

 Every change you make to a release by installing or upgrading it, will increase the `REVISION`.
 The actual deployed revision can be displayed with the following command: